CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-bitnami-spree-blueprint.md

 CenturyLink Cloud Users

 ### Impact
-After reading this article, the user should feel comfortable getting started using the Bitnami Blueprint technology on CenturyLink Cloud.
+After reading this article, the user should feel comfortable getting started using the Blueprint technology on CenturyLink Cloud.

 ### Prerequisite